mradunsky/SLICE-QT-Firmware-Upgrade/README.md

   6. Fixes occasional -0.0 display on error readout
   7. Adds automatic shutdown with error summary when device maximum power is exceeded.
   8. Adds **Setpoint Relative** external input mode which allows adjustment of the base temperature setpoint from the main or channel summary screen
   9. Adds **INPUTA, INPUTB, OUTPUT1, and OUTPUT2** serial API commands.
 See [SLICE-QTC API](https://www.vescent.com/manuals/doku.php?id=slice:qt:api) for instructions
+  10. Adds shutdown of all menus and return to main screen when a FAULT condition is detected
+  11. Fixes Actual Temperature not updating after thermistor coefficients are changed
+  12. Fixes Rotary Edit freeze at 0.0